Shaping Public Memory in NYC Public Parks (2026)

 Justin Garrett Moore, Mellon Foundation

 Justin Garrett Moore is the Program Director for the Humanities in Place program at the Andrew W. Mellon Foundation.
 His work focuses on advancing equity, inclusion, and social justice through place-based initiatives and programs, built environments, cultural heritage projects, and commemorative spaces and landscapes.
-He has extensive experience in architecture, planning, and design—from urban systems, policies, and building projects to grassroots and community-focused planning, design, preservation, public realm, and arts initiatives.

 Mabel O. Wilson, Columbia University

 Mabel O. Wilson, PhD, is a professor of African American and African Diaspora Studies and a professor of Architecture at Columbia University.
-With her practice Studio &, she was a member of the design team for the Memorial to Enslaved Laborers at the University of Virginia and was co-curator of the Museum of Modern Art’s exhibition Reconstructions: Architecture and Blackness in America (2021).
+With her practice Studio &, she was a member of the design team for the Memorial to Enslaved Laborers at the University of Virginia, and was co-curator of the Museum of Modern Art’s exhibition Reconstructions: Architecture and Blackness in America (2021).

 Special thanks to Jonathan Kuhn, Director, Art and Antiquities, NYC Parks